iverberk/puppet-infra-docker/readme.md

 #### Puppet environments and Hiera

-The repository contains two dummy directories that are used by the Puppetmaster to look for environments and Puppet modules.
-The hiera directory is used to lookup Hiera data files.
+The repository contains two dummy directories that are used by the Puppetmaster to look for environments and Hiera data.
 These directories are mapped to the containers as volumes.
 The Hiera configuration can be found in the packer/manifests/puppetmaster.pp configuration file.
 You can change the hierarchy how you want it.